-This three-hour workshop has been designed to help teachers in Key Stage 3 meet the literacy demands of the sciences.
+This workshop has been designed to help teachers in Key Stage 3 meet the literacy demands of the sciences.
 There is a focus on the role of vocabulary and scientific language, and the journey from informal speech to formal writing.

 The Education Endowment Foundation Guidance Report for improving secondary science highlights a clear link between literacy skills and attainment in science.
 This workshop will help science teachers and literacy leads ensure they have the strategies in place to ensure no student is left behind.

 If you haven't registered for training but would be interested in doing so, find out more about our Literacy for Science training here.

 - Identify research-based approaches to developing literacy in the sciences

 - Learn to use specific active reading strategies (e.g. DARTS) with science texts

 - Translate reading and vocabulary strategies into writing outcomes

 Following the training, why not read Amanda Fleck's article on science vocabulary to find out more about the importance of robust strategies to embed learning?